-The Masque of the Red Death (the seventh in a series of eight Edgar Allan Poe adaptions by director Roger Corman), is set in the middle ages and stars Vincent Price as Prince Prospero, a sadistic Satanist who we see at the start of the film visiting the village that he rules and discovering it is stricken with the plague – the Red Death.
+The Masque of the Red Death (the seventh in a series of eight Edgar Allan Poe adaptions by director Roger Corman), is set in the Middle Ages and stars Vincent Price as Prince Prospero, the tyrannical ruler of the local province and a sadistic Satanist without compassion or mercy.

-The Prince hosts a decadent masked ball for a swag of cavorting nobles, one of whom – Alfredo (Patrick Magee) – strikes dancer Esmerelda (Verina Greenlaw) and is subsequently tricked by her boyfriend – the court midget, Hop Toad (Skip Martin) – into performing a party trick involving an ape costume and a bottle of brandy which ends in the noble’s truly horrific fiery demise.
+One of the nobles, Alfredo (Patrick Magee), strikes dancer Esmerelda (Verina Greenlaw) and is subsequently tricked by her boyfriend – the court midget, Hop Toad (Skip Martin) – into performing a party trick involving an ape costume and a bottle of brandy which ends in the noble’s truly horrific fiery demise.

 Red Death (voiced by John Westbrook) eventually arrives at the castle and passes fatally among the castle guests as the party becomes a dance of death, with the nobles succumbing to the plague while they keep swaying to the beat.

 Prospero demands to see the true identity of the red-cloaked figure, but under the cloak is his own dead and blood-spattered face.
 He has finally seen his own death.